 If you are a new brand, then you will have different needs than a widely known company.
 If this agency needs to build your brand from the ground up, for example, then you’ll want to know that they’re capable of doing so.

-Six months of retention data gives you a clear and accurate picture of how this agency functions on a regular basis and shows that they’re able to deliver on the promises they make to clients.
+Six months of retention data give you a clear and accurate picture of how this agency functions on a regular basis and shows that they’re able to deliver on the promises they make to clients.

 Especially if this firm specializes in your business’s niche, how can they confirm that there won’t be a conflict of interest between you and your competition?